A closer look at FRGT’s price-to-free cash flow ratio

 Sponsored

-Further, it is important to consider FRGT stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 0.27.FRGT’s price to book ratio for the most recent quarter was 5.85, resulting in an 3.74 price to cash per share for the period.
+Further, it is important to consider FRGT stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 0.26.FRGT’s price to book ratio for the most recent quarter was 5.59, resulting in an 3.58 price to cash per share for the period.

 How does Freight Technologies Inc. (FRGT) stock rate among analysts?
 Buy, sell, or hold?